mgurley/inav/README.md

 This 'Inflection Point' in the patient's health requires a lot of effort and coordination.
 But, what if the patient's clinic designated a "Navigator" to guide the patient through these activities.
 The Navigator follows a protocol tailored to the patient's diagnosis and ensures the protocol is completed in a timely and efficient manner.
 Each patient diagnosis requires the Navigator to manage a distinct set of activities within a scheduled time frame.

-Ideally, the Navigator would have a web-based tool that assists them in:
+The Navigator needs a tool that assists them in:

 - Applying a consistent protocol of activities to each patient based on their diagnosis.
 - Managing each patient's progress in completing the protocol.
 - Tracking and detailing the outcome of each patient.

-The [Szollosi Healthcare Innovation Program](http://www.theshiphome.org/) and the [Northwestern Bioinformatics Center](http://www.nucats.northwestern.edu/centers/nubic/index.html) have built such a tool -- the Inflection Navigator.
+The [Szollosi Healthcare Innovation Program](http://www.theshiphome.org/) and the [Northwestern Biomedical Informatics](http://www.nucats.northwestern.edu/centers/nubic/index.html) have built such a tool -- the Inflection Navigator.

 # Technical Architecture

 The Inflection Navigator is a hybrid application composed of the following components:

 1. A light-weight patient and provider registry written in Ruby on Rails.
-1. A protocol and patient-activity management Java web application utilizing the National Cancer Institute caBIG®'s Patient Study Calendar(PSC) -- an open-source software application.
+1. A protocol and patient-activity management Java web application based on the National Cancer Institute caBIG®'s Patient Study Calendar(PSC) -- an open-source Java web application.
 1. The ESUP CAS Server configured to authenticate against an unencrypted, file-based store of users.  (<a name="authentication-note">Note!</a> This configuration should only be used for testing purposes.
 For a production deployment, an institutional CAS server should be used or the ESUP CAS server should be reconfigured to authenticate against a secure store of users -- for example, an LDAP server.
 See [http://esup-casgeneric.sourceforge.net/install.html ](http://esup-casgeneric.sourceforge.net/install.html) for further details.)
-1. A proxy call back application to enable the patient/provider registry Ruby on Rails application to make CAS proxy calls to PSC.
-See the documentation for the RubyCAS-Client for an explanation of running a separate Rails application to enable CAS proxying: [http://rubycas-client.rubyforge.org/](http://rubycas-client.rubyforge.org/)
+1. A proxy callback application to enable the patient/provider registry Ruby on Rails application to make CAS proxy calls to PSC.  (<a name="rails-proxy-note">Note!</a> See the documentation for the RubyCAS-Client for an explanation of running a separate Rails application to enable CAS proxying: [http://rubycas-client.rubyforge.org/](http://rubycas-client.rubyforge.org/)

-Witin this hybrid application, a seamless end-user experience is provided by a shared look and feel, inter-application communication via RESTful API calls and the implementation of single sign-on via the Central Authentication Service protocol.
+Within this hybrid application, a seamless end-user experience is provided by a shared look and feel, inter-application communication via RESTful API calls and the implementation of single sign-on via the Central Authentication Service protocol.

 # Source Code

-All of the source code for the application is contained within its [installation directory](http://cloud.github.com/downloads/mgurley/inav/INAV.zip).
+All of the source code for the application is contained within its [installation package](http://cloud.github.com/downloads/mgurley/inav/inav.zip).
 The official URLs for the application's components can be found at the following locations:

 - The patient/provider registry Ruby on Rails application.
 Available at: [http://github.com/mgurley/inav](http://github.com/mgurley/inav)
 - The protocol and patient-activity management Java web application -- the Patient Study Calendar.
 Available at: [http://gforge.nci.nih.gov/frs/?group_id=31](http://gforge.nci.nih.gov/frs/?group_id=31)